Routine

 The send_msg method sends a message stored with each instance of the GPS object as a pop-up alert to the user when run.
 In this case, when the code is run, the user gets a pop-up message that says "You are lost!".

-Call, Class, Control flow, DLL, Function, Instance, Library, Object, Programming terms, Return address, Return statement, Snake case, Stubroutine, Sub, Variable
+Call, Class, Control flow, DLL, Function, Instance, Library, Object, Procedure, Programming terms, Return address, Return statement, Snake case, Stubroutine, Sub, Variable